idboussadel/graphQl-mini-app/README.md

 # GraphQL Recipe App

-This repository contains a simple GraphQL-based recipe app built with Node.js, Appolo and MongoDB.
+This repository contains a simple GraphQL-based recipe app built with Node.js, Appolo, and MongoDB.
 The app provides a GraphQL API for managing recipes and reviews.
-This mini project is the just for practise your graphql skills.
+This mini project is just for practicing your graphql skills.

 ## Table of Contents
 1. [Models](#models)